Open Source · C++20 · GPL v3

 • Configurable scrollback buffer (default 100,000 lines)

-• Find in Terminal (Ctrl+Shift+F) — case-insensitive search across the full scrollback, with match highlighting and forward/backward navigation
+• Find in Terminal (Ctrl+Shift+F) — case-insensitive search across the full scrollback with match highlighting and forward/backward navigation; pre-populates from the active selection

 • Serial console support — configurable baud rate, data bits, stop bits, parity, flow control